zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 make run
 ```

 Open [http://localhost:8080/apis/swagger/index.html](http://localhost:8080/apis/swagger/index.html) in your browser.
 You will see the API interfaces on the page, as shown in the image below.
-Test whether you can successfully call the microservice interfaces by making requests through the Swagger interface.
+Test whether you can successfully call the grpc service interfaces by making requests through the Swagger interface.

 > [!warning] Before writing specific logic code, if you directly request via the Swagger page, it will return a 500 error because the generated template code (internal/service/xxx.go) has a `panic("implement me")` line in every method function, indicating that specific logic code needs to be implemented.